gao00147/student-task-manager-app/README.md

 ## Project brief

 College students juggling assignments, projects, quizzes, and personal tasks often lose track of what's due first.
-This app lets a student add a task, set a due date, priority, and optional notes, mark it complete, edit it, or delete it — all in one clean dashboard-style view that works on desktop, tablet, and mobile.
+This app lets a student add a task, set a due date, priority, and optional notes, mark it complete, edit it, or delete it, all in one clean dashboard-style view that works on desktop, tablet, and mobile.

 ## Features